NickGrunert/master-thesis/modules/03_truth_compare.typ

     The subsequent stage of the research involved the formulation of a linear function, with the objective of calculating the correlation between the two datasets directly.
     The prerequisite for this endeavor entails the calculation of the most optimal linear relationship and the implementation of metrical comparison of the data in alignment with that relationship.

-    This objective was accomplished by implementing a linear regressor @LinearRegressor, which facilitated the calculation of a linear regression line between the two datasets.
-    Employing the LinearRegression function of SciPy facilitates the fitting of the data and the calculation of the R2 Score and the Mean Absolute Error (MAE) towards that linear regression line.
+    This objective was accomplished by using the LinearRegression class of the scikit-learn library @LinearRegressor, which facilitated the calculation of a linear regression line between the two datasets and enables the calculation of the R2 Score and the Mean Absolute Error (MAE) towards that linear regression line.
     This fulfills the requirement of a non-strict 1-to-1 linear relationship between the two datasets, as well as returns the metrics that indicate the performance of the algorithm.
     In addition, the R2 Score this time is effectively constrained to the range of 0 to 1 in this iteration, in contrast to previous iterations.
     This is due to the fact that, under the most sub-optimal conditions, the algorithm would return 0, meaning the regressor essentially mimicing the mean of the data.
     This represents a marked enhancement over earlier iterations, in which the R2 Score was not constrained and could attain unconstrained negative values, leading to challenges in interpretation.

     As previously outlined in @section:metrics, the MAE is a reliable metric for assessing the accuracy of the algorithm, while the R2 Score is a valuable indicator of the suitability of the data for a linear model.
-    The resulting correlation score is calculated by taking a simple weighted average of the R2 score and the MAE.
-    Nevertheless, the MAE is inherently an error metric.
+    The MAE is inherently an error metric that should be minimized.
-    Therefore, following the normalization of the MAE to the range of 0 to 1, it is subtracted from 1, thereby inverting the task to maximize the objective.
+    It is thus normalized to the range of 0 to 1.
+    This is followed by inversion through subtraction from 1 to create a score that represents a maximization task.
-    This is done to align the MAE with the R2 Score, thereby ensuring that the resulting optimal score is 1.
+    This is performed to ensure that the calculated MAE score is aligned with the R2 Score, thereby ensuring that the resulting score is optimized to 1.
+    The resulting correlation score is derived by calculation of the weighted average between the R2 and the MAE scores.

     #heading(depth: 5, numbering: none, bookmarked: false)[Code Snippet]
     The resulting correlation score is then calculated by taking the weighted average of the R2 score and the MAE, as illustrated in the following code example.
-    It is evident that the MAE undergoes an inversion.
+    The variable mae_norm_score is defined as the inverse of the MAE, which subsequently is to be maximized.
-    However, the R2 Score's constrained range is not immediately apparent.
+    The constrained range of the R2 Score is not immediately apparent.
-    Consequently, the resulting correlation score is also constrained to the range of 0 to 1, which is the desired property of the algorithm.
+    Nonetheless, the resulting correlation score is effectively constrained to the range of 0 to 1, which is the desired property of the algorithm.
     To ensure simplicity, the alpha value is set to 0.5, thereby assigning equal weight to both metrics.

     ```python
     from sklearn.linear_model import LinearRegression
     from sklearn.metrics import mean_absolute_error

-    def calculate_linear_regression(scores, truth_scores, alpha=0.5):
+    def linear_regression(scores, truth_scores, alpha=0.5):
+        # Reshape to match LinearRegression model expected input
         scores_reshaped = np.array(scores).reshape(-1, 1)
         truth_scores_reshaped = np.array(truth_scores).reshape(-1, 1)

+        # Create and fit the model
         model = LinearRegression()
         model.fit(scores_reshaped, truth_scores_reshaped)
+        # Trend line for later visualization
+        trend = model.predict(scores_reshaped)
+        # Calculate R2 Score
         r2 = model.score(scores_reshaped, truth_scores_reshaped)
-        trend = model.predict(scores_reshaped)
+        # Calculate MAE
         mae = mean_absolute_error(truth_scores_reshaped, trend)
         mae_norm = mae / (max(truth_scores) - min(truth_scores) + 1e-10)
-        mae_norm_score = 1 - mae_norm
+        mae_norm_score = 1 - mae_norm # Inverse the normalized MAE

+        # Calculate resulting score
-        correlation_score = (alpha * r2) + ((1 - alpha) * mae_norm_score)
+        result = (alpha * r2) + ((1 - alpha) * mae_norm_score)
-        return r2, trend, mae_norm_score, correlation_score
+        return result, r2, mae_norm_score, trend

     # Example Usage:
     scores = [0.5, 0.6, 0.7, 0.8]
     truth_scores = [0.5, 0.6, 0.7, 0.8]

-    r2, trend, mae_score, correlation_score = calculate_linear_regression(scores, truth_scores)
+    result, r2, mae_score, trend = linear_regression(scores, truth_scores)

-    print(f"Correlation Score: {correlation_score:.3f}") # Output: Correlation Score: 1.000 (perfect correlation)
+    print(f"Correlation Score: {result:.3f}")
     ```

     #heading(depth: 5, numbering: none, bookmarked: false)[Results]